kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 named groups they belong to.
 For two devices consuming counters from the same
 counter set to be allocated at the same time, they must share at least one compatibility group.

-Devices that omit this field are compatible only with other devices in the same counter set that also omit it.
+Devices with an empty `compatibilityGroups` field are compatible only with other devices in the same counter set that have it empty.
 Existing ResourceSlices (where no device sets the field) continue to behave as today; drivers adopting this feature need to annotate every device sharing a counter set.